TheRealSaiTama/SimpleHTML/README.md

 ## Overview

-This repository is divided into three main directories, each containing a project:
+This repository is divided into four main directories, each containing a project:

 1. **OnePageCV**: A simple, single-page CV template showcasing my professional background.
 2. **BasicHTMLWebSite**: A basic website with multiple pages (Home, Articles, Contact) to demonstrate fundamental HTML structure and navigation.
 3. **PersonalPortfolio**: A personal portfolio website showcasing my skills, experience, and education.
+4. **Changelog**: A page documenting recent updates and changes made to the projects.

 All projects are built using pure HTML and CSS and are intended to serve as learning tools for beginners like myself.